 Step 2: Get your loan documents in order.

 Once you figure out why you need the funding and how much you can realistically afford, you’ll need to put time into organizing your loan documents.

 Ultimately, the documentation you need will vary by lender, but it’s helpful to get the basics sorted out ahead of time.
-Moreover, if you decide to apply for a VA small business loan through the SBA, you’ll have to prepare more extensive SBA loan requirements.
+And if you decide to apply for a VA small business loan through the SBA, you’ll have to prepare more extensive SBA loan requirements.

 Step 3: Evaluate your loan options and apply.

 With your VA business loan requirements in order, the next step will be to evaluate your options (as we’ll explore below).